-Come and join us for this one and a half day course, where you’ll learn from professional charcoal maker John Liversidge, how to make charcoal and biochar at Coed Talylan a 70 acre woodland in the Brecon Beacons, Wales.
+Come and join us for this one day course and learn how to make and apply biochar at Coed Talylan a 70 acre woodland in the Brecon Beacons, Wales.

 We will take you through the whole process of traditional charcoal making using a ring kiln as well as looking at other methods specifically used to produce biochar.

-We will also be joined by Ed Revill a pioneer in biochar producing technologies and applied biochar techniques developed as part of his system no-till farming in South Wales.
+We will be joined by Ed Revill, a pioneer in biochar producing technologies and applied biochar techniques developed as part of his system no-till farming in South Wales.
 Ed will be demonstrating other small scale methods of making biochar, in particular the heat capturing wood gasifying stoves he build.

 Food is provided with and dinner on the first day will be made with Ed Revill’s mobile biochar producing kitchen!

 |Coed Talylan||Cost: The cost of the course is banded on the basis of income and includes food, accommodation and materials: